kerlomz/captcha_trainer/README.md

     # ReplaceTransparent: [True, False]
     # - True: Convert transparent images in RGBA format to opaque RGB format,
     # - False: Keep the original image
+    # Padding： Input shape will be (IMAGE_WIDTH + Padding, HEIGHT, CHANNEL) after padding.
+    # LowerPadding: The starting boundary of the padding,
+    # - triggered when the width of the image is less than the value.
     Pretreatment:
       Binaryzation: -1
       Smoothing: -1